tylermilner/FirebaseSwift/README.md

 ###### PATCH also available

-Refer to https://firebase.google.com/docs/reference/rest/database/ for documentation on the Firebase REST API.
+Refer to the following for documentation on the Firebase REST API: https://firebase.google.com/docs/reference/rest/database/

-###### I AM  NOT AFFILIATED WITH GOOGLE OR FIREBASE IN ANYWAY
+###### I AM  NOT AFFILIATED WITH GOOGLE OR FIREBASE IN ANY WAY

 If you experience any bugs, please create an issue or submit a pull request.